11. Make Independent Agencies Accountable

 2/ Another device used to render an agency ‘independent’ is to give it a separate, freestanding funding source that amounts to a permanent appropriation.
 For example, the Consumer Financial Protection Bureau (CFPB) gets its funding from the Federal Reserve, of all places.
 Update June 2024: The Supreme Court says this arrangement is fine, but that can’t be right.
 So long as we’re not following the Constitution’s seven money clauses, the Fed can print money out of thin air, without a congressional appropriation.
 Money arbitrarily printed by a quasi private bank is obviously not ‘money drawn from the Treasury.’

-4 Among the first federal statutes I would like to see repealed in this way are those falling within my professional area of expertise, namely, health care financing, specifically: the HMO Act (1973), ERISA (1974), COBRA (1985), EMTALA (1986), HIPAA (1996), and much of PPACA (2010).
+4 Among the first federal statutes I would like to see repealed in this way are those falling within my own professional area of expertise, namely, health care financing, specifically: the HMO Act (1973), ERISA (1974), COBRA (1985), EMTALA (1986), HIPAA (1996), and much of PPACA (2010).
 Together, these statutes establish a broad federal power to regulate and subsidize health insurance — matters the Constitution leaves to the states.

 Constitutional Amendments